-\\ Only 1 hour of Graduate Seminar may apply on the Program of Study, although students are free to register for the course multiple times and are encouraged to continue regular attendance of speaker series presentations even if not registered for seminar.
+\\ Only 1 hour of Graduate Seminar may apply on the Program of Study and is counted toward the 33 hour MS minimum.
+Students are free to register for the course multiple times and are encouraged to continue regular attendance of speaker series presentations even if not registered for seminar.